Bald eagle: Longevity and mortality

 The average lifespan of bald eagles in the wild is around 20 years, with the oldest confirmed one having been 38 years of age.
 In captivity, they often live somewhat longer.
 In one instance, a captive individual in New York lived for nearly 50 years.
 As with size, the average lifespan of an eagle population appears to be influenced by its location and access to prey.
 As they are no longer heavily persecuted, adult mortality is quite low.
 In one study of Florida eagles, adult bald eagles reportedly had 100% annual survival rate.
-In Prince William Sound in Alaska, adults had an annual survival rate of 88% even after the Exxon Valdez oil spill adversely affected eagles in the area.
-Of 1,428 individuals from across the range necropsied by National Wildlife Health Center from 1963 to 1984, 329 (23%) eagles died from trauma, primarily impact with wires and vehicles; 309 (22%) died from gunshot; 158 (11%) died from poisoning; 130 (9%) died from electrocution; 68 (5%) died from trapping; 110 (8%) from emaciation; and 31 (2%) from disease; cause of death was undetermined in 293 (20%) of cases.
+In Prince William Sound, Alaska, adults had an annual survival rate of 88% even after the Exxon Valdez oil spill adversely affected eagles in the area.
+Of 1,428 individuals from across the range necropsied by the National Wildlife Health Center from 1963 to 1984, 329 (23%) eagles died from trauma, primarily impact with wires and vehicles; 309 (22%) died from gunshot; 158 (11%) died from poisoning; 130 (9%) died from electrocution; 68 (5%) died from trapping; 110 (8%) from emaciation; and 31 (2%) from disease; cause of death was undetermined in 293 (20%) of cases.
 In this study, 68% of mortality was human-caused.
 Today, eagle-shooting is believed to be considerably reduced due to the species' protected status.
-In one case, an adult eagle investigating a peregrine falcon nest for prey items sustained a concussion from a swooping parent peregrine, and ultimately died days later from it.
-An early natural history video depicting a cougar (Puma concolor) ambushing and killing an immature bald eagle feeding at a rabbit carcass is viewable online, although this film may have been staged.
+A U.S. Fish and Wildlife Service study of 1,490 bald eagle deaths from 1986 through 2017 in Michigan found that 532 (36%) died due to being struck by cars while scavenging roadkill and 176 (12%) died due to lead poisoning from ingesting fragments of lead ammo and fishing gear present in carrion, with the proportion of both causes of death increasing significantly towards the end of the study period.

 Most non-human-related mortality involves nestlings or eggs.
 Around 50% of eagles survive their first year.
 However, in the Chesapeake Bay area, 100% of 39 radio-tagged nestlings survived to their first year.
 Nestling or egg fatalities may be due to nest collapses, starvation, sibling aggression or inclement weather.
 Another significant cause of egg and nestling mortality is predation.
 Nest predators include large gulls, corvids (including ravens, crows and magpies), wolverines (Gulo gulo), fishers (Pekania pennanti), red-tailed hawks, owls, other eagles, bobcats, American black bears (Ursus americanus) and raccoons.
 If food access is low, parental attendance at the nest may be lower because both parents may have to forage, thus resulting in less protection.
 Nestlings are usually exempt from predation by terrestrial carnivores that are poor tree-climbers, but Arctic foxes (Vulpes lagopus) occasionally snatched nestlings from ground nests on Amchitka Island in Alaska before they were extirpated from the island.
 The bald eagle will defend its nest fiercely from all comers and has even repelled attacks from bears, having been recorded knocking a black bear out of a tree when the latter tried to climb a tree holding nestlings.